 Mill Mountain Park brings the lush nature of Virginia countryside to the heart of the city.
 The hundreds of acres of green space surrounding the park’s namesake mountain are the perfect place for a stroll and a picnic.

-Hike up the Star Trail for a killer 60-mile view of the Roanoke Valley and to get a good look at the Mill Mountain Star, Roanoke’s major modern claim to fame.
-A staggering 100 feet of steel decked out in lights, the second biggest man-made star in the world has got some serious sparkle!
+Soak up the natural beauty and stunning scenery with a hike up the Star Trail for a killer 60-mile view of the Roanoke Valley.
+At the trail’s summit, hikers will also get a good look at the Mill Mountain Star, Roanoke’s major modern claim to fame.
+A staggering 100 feet of steel decked out in lights, the second-biggest man-made star in the world has got some serious sparkle—and the views to match!

 Take kiddos to the Mill Mountain Zoo to teach them about the habitats of porcupines, otters, lynx, and reptiles.
 You may even learn something yourself!
-Visit on the third Saturday of the month to dine on a breakfast buffet with zoo animals as your fellow guests.
+Visit the Mill Mountain Zoo on the third Saturday of the month to dine on a breakfast buffet with zoo animals as your fellow guests.
+It’ll be an experience everyone in the family will love!

 Virginia Museum of Transportation